Skip to content

 Enter a foot length for customised foot instructions.
 Pick your size and choice of cuff shaping.

-Existing, Ravelry or LoveCrafts customers – use the code from your PDF pattern below to download your OPAF pattern for free.
+Ravelry or LoveCrafts customers – click or scan the QR code in your PDF pattern to claim.

 The Speckle Pop Socks are knit from the top down and in the round.
 The cuff is worked in 1×1 rib with a subtle picot edge.
 Knit double depth in a contrast colour, the ribbed cuff is folded to the inside of the sock and secured to help provide structure and prevent them from slipping down.
 To improve the fit further, work the optional short row cuff shaping to add height to the back on the sock.
 The heel is an eye of partridge heel flap and gusset and is worked directly after the rib.
 The main colour and lace pattern is introduced for the gusset and foot.
 The delicate eyelet lace design is worked on the instep whilst the sole is knit in stockinette stitch.
 The sock is then finished with a traditional wedge toe, once again in the contrast colour.